chrisguttandin/standardized-audio-context/README.md

 This is an implementation of the [`createBuffer()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createbuffer) factory method.
 The [`AudioBuffer`](https://webaudio.github.io/web-audio-api/#audiobuffer) constructor may be used as an alternative.

-Safari does not support AudioBuffers with a sampleRate below 22050 Hz.
+⚠️ <!-- Bug #140 --> Safari does not support AudioBuffers with a sampleRate below 22050 Hz.

 #### createBufferSource() / AudioBufferSourceNode

 This is an implementation of the [`createBufferSource()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createbuffersource) factory method.
 The [`AudioBufferSourceNode`](https://webaudio.github.io/web-audio-api/#AudioBufferSourceNode) constructor may be used as an alternative.

-The [detune AudioParam](https://webaudio.github.io/web-audio-api/#dom-audiobuffersourcenode-detune) is not implemented so far.
+⚠️ <!-- Bug #149 --> The [detune AudioParam](https://webaudio.github.io/web-audio-api/#dom-audiobuffersourcenode-detune) is not implemented so far.

 #### createChannelMerger() / ChannelMergerNode